KGS Home Current Research Home

 Submitting papers to Current Research in Earth Sciences

-The Kansas Geological Survey is soliciting papers for Current Research in Earth Sciences.
-Each annual issue of this bulletin contains several short articles that highlight current research on any aspect of earth science.
+Each annual issue of Kansas Geological Survey's Current Research in Earth Sciences contains several short articles that highlight current research on an aspect of earth science.
 Special emphasis is given to articles relating to the midcontinent and Kansas geoscience.
 Formerly published as Current Research on Kansas Geology, the title has been changed to reflect the broader scope.

 What and where to submit